-Beaver Creek County Park Campgrounds Professional Review and Guide
+Beaver Creek County Park Campgrounds Professional Guide

 "Most people probably haven’t heard of Fort Assinniboine, but when it was built in 1879 near the Milk River, it was the largest fort west of the Mississippi, encompassing all of the Bears Paw Mountains.
 The fort was built in response to concerns about Indian attacks after General Custer’s defeat at Little Big Horn in 1876 and Chief Joseph’s surrender in 1877 at Bear Paw Battlefield, 37 miles southeast.